 Checklist for Off-campus study application

 ❏ Declare your major ‐ In order to study for a semester off campus, you must declare a major.
-You may declare more than one as well as any minors you wish or change it at a later date, however it is required that you declare at least one major to complete the OCS application process.
+You may declare more than one as well as any minors you wish or change it at a later date, however it is required that you declare at least one major to completing the OCS application process.

-❏ Applicants must have completed, or have a plan to complete, all distributional requirements (2 courses in Arts & Humanities, 2 courses in Social Sciences, and 2 courses in Natural Science and Mathematics) by the end of the sophomore year and prior to departure.
+❏ Complete distribution requirements - Applicants must have completed, or have a plan to complete, all distributional requirements (2 courses in Arts & Humanities, 2 courses in Social Sciences, and 2 courses in Natural Science and Mathematics) by the end of the sophomore year and prior to departure.
 Students must also have completed, or have a plan to complete, the following competency requirements:

 Note that competencies and distribution requirements cannot be completed while off-campus.